jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 Let's dig in to the details.
 <!--more-->

-## Nevada: Double Peak, but with Emphasis on Summer Cooling
+## Nevada: Double Peak, Emphasis on Summer Cooling

 The following chart shows Nevada's monthly consumption throughout the year in TeraWatt-hours (1 billion kWh), averaged over the 3 year period
 Sep.
 2019 to Aug.
 2022.
 My source is the U.S. Energy Information Agency, which provides excellent data sets breaking down energy consumption by